Home page

 Dancing for Egypt

-Abroad, the troupe represents Egypt in all its diversity of culture.
-“In the Skandaroni dance, the girls tease the guys and then the guys flirt with the girls and they all unite and dance together,” Ezzeldine said, referring to a dance the troupe performed in blue-and-white sailor costumes, a nod to the country’s coastal cities.
-“Luxor’s style is diverse, unique, and uplifting as well.”
+Abroad, the troupe represents Egypt in all its diversity of culture, including the Eskandaroni dance, performed in blue-and-white sailor costumes, a nod to the country’s coastal cities.
+“Luxor’s style is diverse, unique and uplifting as well,” said Ezzeldine.

-Abdelsalam was first inspired to join the team because she was interested in folklore’s unique songs, costumes, and dance styles.
-Plus, the fully-funded trips attracted her too.
+Abdelsalam was first inspired to join the team because she was interested in folklore’s unique songs, costumes and dance styles.
+The fully funded trips attracted her too.

 “The audience here definitely had more people and they were super engaged and fun to perform for.”

-The venue presented new challenges that the team had to work around: “The costume changes were super fast and that was difficult,” Abdelsalam shared.
-The outdoor stage was way smaller than what the troupe is used to and it featured a makeshift tent as backstage.
+The venue presented new challenges that the team had to work around: “The costume changes were super fast, and that was difficult,” Abdelsalam shared.
+The outdoor stage was a lot smaller than what the troupe is used to and featured a makeshift tent as backstage.
 “We had to adapt for this performance.
 We had to squeeze in on the stage and be careful not to fall.”

 Collage of dancer in a sailor costume doing a funny walk across the stage; couples dance of a man in a tarbouche on his nears before a woman shimmying in traditional costume; a dancer smiles mid spin